 H. The charter school shall, prior to November 30 of each year, provide to the Commissioner audited financial data for the preceding fiscal year.
 The charter school shall, prior to December 31 of each year, provide to the Commissioner and the State Auditor an audited financial statement in a form that will allow comparison with and correction of material differences in the unaudited data.
 The audited financial statement must also provide a statement of assurance pertaining to compliance with uniform financial accounting and reporting standards and a copy of the management letter submitted to the charter school by its auditor.

-I. The charter school must submit an audit report to the Commissioner and its authorizer annually by December 31.
-The charter school, with the assistance of the auditor conducting the audit, must include with the report, as supplemental information: (1) a copy of management agreements with a charter management organization or an educational management organization and (2) service agreements or contracts over the lesser of $100,000 or ten percent of the school's most recent annual audited expenditures.
+I. The charter school must submit an audit report, including all supplemental information included in an audit, to the Commissioner and its authorizer annually by December 31.
+The charter school, with the assistance of the auditor conducting the audit, must include with the report, as supplemental information: (1) a copy of any management agreements with a charter management organization or an educational management organization and (2) a copy of service agreements or contracts over the lesser of $100,000 or ten percent of the school's most recent annual audited expenditures.
 The agreements must detail the terms of the agreement, including the services provided and the annual costs for those services.
 If the entity that provides the professional services to the charter school is exempt from taxation under section 501 of the Internal Revenue Code of 1986, that entity must file with the Commissioner by February 15 a copy of the annual return required under section 6033 of the Internal Revenue Code of 1986.
 The charter school independent audit report shall include audited financial data of an affiliated building corporation under Minnesota Statutes, section 124E.13, subdivision 3, or other component unit.

+[NOTE: The 2025 Minnesota legislature amended Minnesota Statutes, section 124E.16, subdivision 1, as reflected above.]

 J. If the audit report finds that a material weakness exists in the financial reporting systems of a charter school, the charter school must submit a written report to the Commissioner explaining how the charter school will resolve that material weakness.
 An auditor, as a condition of providing financial services to a charter school, must agree to make available information about a charter school's financial audit to the Commissioner and authorizer upon request.